Skip to main content

 Azzur Group: Pandemic Cleanroom Bet Ends in $72M Liquidation

-Azzur Group Holdings LLC, a life sciences consulting and cleanroom services provider based in Hatboro, Pennsylvania, filed for chapter 11 bankruptcy in the United States Bankruptcy Court for the District of Delaware on March 2, 2025.
-The filing followed a year-long period of financial distress after a pandemic-era expansion that did not deliver expected returns.
+Azzur Group Holdings LLC, a life sciences consulting and cleanroom services provider based in Hatboro, Pennsylvania, filed chapter 11 in the United States Bankruptcy Court for the District of Delaware on March 2, 2025.
+The First Day Declaration says the filing followed a failed expansion of the company's Cleanrooms on Demand business and an unsuccessful effort to refinance or sell the enterprise.

 The case proceeded through three separate asset sales totaling approximately $72.6 million before reaching a confirmed liquidating plan in October 2025.
 Despite the proceeds from its business units, the chapter 11 yielded recoveries for general unsecured creditors of approximately 2.1% on claims exceeding $30 million.